 Adolf Hitler did not march into Berlin in 1933 on the shoulders of an army of Nazis.
 Hinderburg offered Hitler the chancellorship of Germany in a disintegrating political climate.
 The Nazi Party held only 46 percent of the Reichstag.
 Chancellor Hitler immediately outlawed everything and everyone that was not aligned with Nazi philosophy.

 The text on the poster translates to: “5 fingers has the hand!
 With these 5 grab the enemy!“ The “enemy” was the Nazi Party.
 The KPD had a good chance to politically defeat Hitler.
 However, Nazi propaganga was strong.
 It relied on German nationalism and economic hardship.
 John Heartfield was perhaps the greatest threat to Nazi propaganda.

 One hand has the power to cast a vote that can prevent a dictatorship.
 In 1928, the KPD (German Communist Party) was Germany’s best hope to halt the political rise of Adolf Hitler and The Nazis.
 John Heartfield was not a typical party member.
 He was considered too independent minded.
 He often clashed with the “group think” of a communist system.

 Many of Berlin’s most creative and talented artists also joined the KPD.
 The same was true in the United States at that time.
-Later, those American artists would suffer because of the shameless Joe McCarthy hearings.
+Later, those American artists would suffer because of the shameful Joe McCarthy hearings.
 John Heartfield also suffered when he was forced to return to the repressive communist government of East Germany (GDR).

 Heartfield stood up in a meeting to declare there was nothing more powerful than the human hand when the five fingers work together.
 The hand was a perfect symbol to oppose Hitler (or any dictator).